manishthakur18/Shop-For-All/README.md

-# Snapdeal-Clone
+# Shop For All
-Built the clone of Snapdeal website.
+Built the ecommerce website (Shop For All).
 Features :- Product details, Explore section to view products, Cart page, Payment Gateway

 ## This website is hosted on herokuapp.com
 Link to visit site:- https://manishthakur18.github.io/Shop-For-All/